 If there is no Will and if there is no intention to apply for letters of administration, then confirmation is to be obtained from the person seeking the information stating their relationship to the deceased.
 You will need to confirm this relationship by providing either a birth or death certificate, or marriage certificate.

 If you are not one of the people listed above, you can notify us of the passing of the deceased, but we may be limited in the information we can provide to you.

-If you hold a joint deposit account with the deceased, these accounts do not form part of the Estate.
-Ownership will be transferred to the surviving party on receipt of a certified copy of the Death Certificate and a completed Existing Account Authority form.
+If you hold a joint deposit account with the deceased, these accounts do not generally form part of the Estate.
+You still need to advise us as soon as possible.

 If you have not been told where the latest Will is located and you cannot find it at the deceased's home, ask their solicitor, accountant, financial advisor, other family members or close friends if they know of its whereabouts.